Schyrsivochter/PythonSCA/README.md

 - If you want to see the Python console to debug the program, run `scaguioo.py` directly.
 (The only thing `scagui.pyw` does is run `scaguioo.py`, but since it has the `pyw` extension, Python hides the console.)
 - Ignore the checkbox named Debug.
 Originally, it makes the rule applying script show debug info, but you probably won’t understand it, and it will be *very* much, if not far too much for Python or for you to handle.
 So unless you know what you’re doing, leave it alone.
 - If you have any ideas or suggestions, feel free to contact me!

+Current roadmap:
+- For the rule applying script `sca.py`:
+  - Support for the wildcard `…`